-Duergar Race in D&D 5e
+Duergar Playable Race Guide for D&D 5e

 Duergar are Underdark dwelling Dwarves that were once slaves to the psionic mind flayers.
 Their enslavement led to physiological differences to the race, being imbued with psionic abilities and developing a grey skin, leading to them sometimes being called gray Dwarves.
-The Duergar typically live deep in the ground and as such, like most dwarves, have a natural affinity with the earth.

 The Duergar were first introduced as a playable race in D&D 5e in Mordenkainen’s Tome of Foes but have had some updates to their rules in Monsters of the Multiverse.
 Our guide has everything you need to know to play as one of these gnarly Dwarves.